mrivi/avoidance/README.md

   * *local_planner* is a local VFH+* based planner that plans (including some history) in a vector field histogram
   * *global_planner* is a global, graph based planner that plans in a traditional octomap occupancy grid
+  * *safe_landing_planner* is a local planner to find safe area to land

-The two algorithms are standalone and they are not meant to be used together.
+The three algorithms are standalone and they are not meant to be used together.

 The *local_planner* requires less computational power but it doesn't compute optimal paths towards the goal since it doesn't store information about the already explored environment.
 An in-depth discussion on how it works can be found in [this thesis](https://drive.google.com/open?id=1yjDtxRrIntr5Mdaj9CCB4IFJn0Iy2-bR).
 On the other hand, the *global_planner* is computationally more expensive since it builds a map of the environment.
 For the map to be good enough for navigation, accurate global position and heading are required.
 An in-depth discussion on how it works can be found in [this thesis](https://drive.google.com/open?id=1hhMLoXQuEM4ppdvDik8r6JY3RwGi5nzw).
+The *safe_landing_planner* classifies the terrain underneath the vehicle based on the mean and standard deviation of the z coordinate of pointcloud points.
+The pointcloud from a downwards facing sensor is binned into a 2D grid based on the xy point coordinates.
+For each bin, the mean and standard deviation of z coordinate of the points are calculated and they are used to locate flat areas where it is safe to land.

 > **Note** The development team is right now focused on the *local_planner*.